10 Different Types of Spaniels Explained

 Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel is a small spaniel breed from the United Kingdom.
-It is a small breed of dog, and it has become more popular in the United States since 2000.
+It is a small dog breed and has become more popular in the United States since 2000.

 The breed is now the 17th most popular pure-breed dog in the country.
 Also, it has a silky, smooth coat and a tail that isn’t usually docked, making it easy to see.